Why should you read our Privacy Statement?

 If you have any questions or comments about this document or wish to make contact to exercise any of your rights set out within it, please contact Gerard Burrows, our Data Protection Officer, here at the office.

-If we feel we have a legal right not to deal with your request, or to act, it in a different way to how you have requested, we will inform you of this at the time.
+If we feel we have a legal right not to deal with your request, or to act in a different way to how you have requested, we will inform you of this at the time.

 You should also make contact with us as soon as possible on you becoming aware of any unauthorised disclosure of Your Personal Data, so that we may investigate and fulfil our regulatory obligations.

 If you feel dissatisfied with how we have handled your data you may raise a complaint with the Information Commissioner’s Office (ICO), the UK’s data protection regulator.
-The ICO can be contacted through their website at https://ico.org.uk/global/contact-us/ or by writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
+The ICO can be contacted through their website at https://ico.org.uk/global/contact-us/ ,by writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or by telephone on 0303 123 1113.

 © Sterling Financial Services Ltd.